 WiTWA is a Perth-based, not for profit organisation providing a framework for women in technology to extend their network and expand their knowledge on a broad range of professional topics.
 We endorse open conversation and debate.
 New faces are always welcome.
-Our supporters, both women and men, encourage women and young people to choose careers in science, technology, engineering and innovation.
+Our supporters, people of all genders, encourage women and young people to choose careers in science, technology, engineering and innovation.
 We want to encourage all young people to consider technology as a stimulating and viable profession and support them in that pursuit.
 We also want to raise the status of women in Australian business and in the technology industries.
 Join us, we have a lot going on and we would love to have you be a part of it.

 Mission Statement, goals and projects